metatensor/metatensor/docs/src/devdoc/faq.rst

 You can customize test execution by setting specific environment variables in your shell.
 This provides a lighter alternative to the :ref:`devdoc-local-ci` setup.
-Please refer to :ref:`devdoc-get-started` for a full list of supported variables and their descriptions.
+Please refer to :ref:`running-tests` for a full list of supported variables and their descriptions.

 .. important::